1. Edible Flower Extravaganzas

-If you know a group of 15 -20 people who would like to come on their own, please contact Kathy to arrange a special date for their very own Edible Flower Extravaganza morning, afternoon or evening.
+If you know a group of 15 -25 people who would like to come on their own, please contact Kathy to arrange a special date for their very own Edible Flower Extravaganza afternoon.

 2. Tuesday Afternoons and Group Visits